oktadev/okta-blog/_source/_posts/2024-03-03-stepup-authentication.md

 }
 ```

+> 💡 **Idea** 💡
+>
+>We hardcoded the required `acr_values` in the middleware and applied the middleware to all calls to the "messages" route for this demonstration, but NestJS does provide better mechanisms for scaling to larger projects and defining granular assurance requirements.
+One option might be to create a [NestJS guard](https://docs.nestjs.com/guards) to define which HTTP methods of an endpoint require step-up authentication.
+Furthermore, you can create a custom decorator for step-up authentication and pass in the required `acr_values` for the HTTP method.
+That way, a generic guard scales across your API, and you can define a GET call that requires two-factor authentication and a POST call requires phishing-resistant authentication assurance, for example.
+>
+> Let me know in the comments below if you want to see a tutorial about this! 📝

-The resource server now handles step-up authentication for the "messages" route and returns the standard error when user authentication is insufficient, but the Angular frontend needs to respond to this error.
+The resource server now handles step-up authentication for the "messages" route.
+It returns the standard error when user authentication is insufficient, but the Angular frontend needs to respond to this error.

 ### Use an Angular interceptor to catch step-up HTTP error responses